Egyptian Museum or Grand Egyptian Museum – Which should you visit?

 First you’ve got the Egyptian Museum in downtown Cairo, which has been the country’s main archeological museum for the past century.

-Then you’ve got the brand, spankin’ new Grand Egyptian Museum (GEM), Egypt’s ambitious plan to create the largest archeological museum in the world, the museum of museums.
+Then you’ve got the brand, spankin’ new Grand Egyptian Museum (GEM), Egypt’s ambitious plan to create the largest archeological museum in the world, the museum of museums, which officially opened on the 4th November 2025.

 You might be wondering: are they both the same?
 Is it worth visiting both?
 Or perhaps you’ve only got the time (or the budget, or the interest) to visit one?